StephanThierry/DuplicateVideoRemover/readme.md

 Like so: `dotnet run -- clean`
 Both entries in the db and screenshors stored in the file system that don't match with a file currently found in the filessystem will be permanemtly deleted, so make sure you have access to all drive sources when you run the cleanup.

+**Making a full index report**
+If you need a complete index of all videos, you can generate a full index report.
+Like so: `dotnet run -- index`
+A HTML report `indexReport.html` is made in the `.\output` folder.

 **Dependencies**
 Xabe.FFmpeg - at the moment running on a custom build located in the `/components`-folder.
 After pending pull request will switch back to package (master).
 FFmpeg (Latest version is automatically downloaded on first run)